 The one-and-a-half-year Dual Master's programme in Preservation and Presentation of the Moving Image invites students to critically engage with current practices of collecting and selecting, preserving and restoring, making accessible, presenting and curating moving images and sound.

 Moving images and sound are part of our most cherished cultural heritage.
-They capture time and place, and give shape to memory and history.
+They capture time and place, and shape memory and history.
 They are also fleeting: they unfold in time, and are affected by time.
-Environmental factors, material decomposition, and increasingly also technological obsolescence threaten their long-term accessibility.
+Environmental factors, material decomposition, but increasingly also technological obsolescence threaten their long-term accessibility.
 In the dual Master's programme Preservation and Presentation of the Moving Image, we consider how we can deal with such threats.

 Aside from focusing on the question of how to preserve audio-visual materials for future generations, the programme is also concerned with how we present both historical and contemporary moving images as sources of information, works of art, media (historical) phenomena, or as objects of entertainment, to broad audiences and to more specialist ones.

 As a student in the Master’s programme in Presentation and Preservation of the Moving Image you are expected to have the following knowledge, insight and skills:

 Preservation and Presentation of the Moving Image is an accredited degree programme of the dual Master’s in Media Studies.
 Upon successful completion of the programme, graduates receive a legally accredited Master’s degree in Media Studies, and the title of Master of Arts (MA).

 |Credits||90 ECTS, 18 months|